fairlearn/fairlearn/docs/user_guide/datasets/acs_income.rst

       - Description

    *  - PINCP
-      - Total income per person, denoted as an integer ranging from 104 to 1,423,000.
+      - Total annual income per person, denoted as an integer ranging from 104 to 1,423,000.

 .. topic:: References: